Performance Intelligence · Pillar

 Performance intelligence is the altitude above the platform stack.

 A 90 day engagement.
 A firm-specific behavioral diagnostic.
 A system the firm owns.
-Designed to run on top of Seismic, Allego, Zenarate, Yoodli, Gong, iCoach, Salesforce, Salesloft, Outreach, and any internal AI coaching program already deployed.
+Designed to run on top of the combined Seismic and Highspot platform, Allego 8, Zenarate, Yoodli, Gong (including Gong Enable), iCoach, Salesforce, Salesloft, Outreach, and any internal AI coaching program already deployed.
 What the firm buys is not a seat license.
 What the firm buys is an answer to the question the platforms cannot answer.

 The Proprietary AI Conversation Simulation Layer